samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 ### Setting Up 3D Scenes in WebVR

-To setup your scene, you need to setup some global variables which will represent all the elements needed in your scene that needs to be accessible globally.
+To set up your scene, you need to setup some global variables which will represent all the elements needed in your scene that needs to be accessible globally.

 You will also need to declare three functions: